 When the economy is weak, vacant land tends to fluctuate in value and may take longer to sell.
-This is particularly true in country areas and remote locations where land prices fluctuate more often.
+This is particularly true in regional areas and remote locations.

 On a lease

 The problem with leased property is you generally can’t borrow against it therefore most insurers won’t take the risk.
-You will be required to pay LMI on a lease if borrowing more than 20 per cent.
+Examples of leasehold land are still in Canberra and also in Alpine areas where the land remains government owned and you just enter into a long term lease.
+Most of the time, you will be required to pay LMI on a lease if borrowing more than 60 or 70 per cent.
 If you have to foreclose on a lease, the lenders can’t rely on your selling of the property to make up any shortfall because you don’t own the property.
 It would be unusual to secure a loan on a leased property without LMI.

 If your circumstances have changed or if you’ve had your home loan for a few years, refinancing can offer you the chance to take advantage of more flexible features.

 When refinancing your loan, not only is there no refund on the LMI premium, regardless of how soon you refinance, you will have to pay it again if your loan is more than 80 per cent of the value of your home.

 Even though the lender you originally placed your loan with is no longer at risk should you default, the lender that you refinance with isn’t covered.
 The real problem for homeowners wanting to switch lenders, say from NAB to Westpac, is the potential double payment of LMI.
 It generally isn’t possible to transfer your mortgage insurance if you switch lenders.